Glucagon Regulation and GLP-1 and GLP-2 Therapy: Advances in Diabetes Management

 In diabetes mellitus, this process is compromised.
 GLP-1-based therapies restore incretin effects.
 They improve insulin response, optimizing blood glucose levels.
 Balancing insulin and glucagon secretion, GLP-1 supports stable glycemic control and effective diabetes management.

-Semaglutide Therapy: Efficacy and Safety Profile
+GLP-1 and GLP-2 Therapy: Efficacy and Safety Profile

-Clinical Trials and Semaglutide’s Effectiveness
+Clinical Trials and GLP-1 and GLP-2’s Effectiveness

-Semaglutide and Weight Management
+GLP-1 and GLP-2 and Weight Management

-Semaglutide contributes significantly to weight management.
+GLP-1 and GLP-2 contributes significantly to weight management.
 Many patients saw a noticeable reduction in body mass index (BMI) during treatment.
 This outcome is important, as weight loss can improve overall health in those with diabetes.

-Comparative Safety of Semaglutide
+Comparative Safety of GLP-1 and GLP-2

 Mechanisms of Action: GLP-1 Receptor Agonists